evanx/bash-redis/README.md

 <img src='http://evanx.github.io/images/bash-redis/bash-redis.png' alt='script output'>

-Notice that we color and style the logging messages e.g. `ERROR` is bold red.
+Notice that we colorify logging messages e.g. `ERROR` is red.

 Note that we <b>must</b> execute the script with `bash` rather than `sh.`